SpoonLabs/astor/docs/getting-starting.md

 ### Output

 Astor uses the standard output to print the solutions (i.e., the patches code), if any.
-Astor writes in the output folder (property `workingDirectory` in the configuration.properties file, set by default to ./output_astor/), a folder with all the variants that fulfill the goals i.e., repair the bugs.
+Astor writes in the output folder (property `workingDirectory` in the astor.properties file, set by default to ./output_astor/), a folder with all the variants that fulfill the goals i.e., repair the bugs.
 You can change the location of this output folder by either altering the configuration file or by using the -out command line argument.
 Example output:

 ```
 PATCH_DIFF=--- /afs/pdc.kth.se/home/m/monp/astor/./output_astor/AstorMain-Math-issue-280/src/default/org/apache/commons/math/analysis/solvers/UnivariateRealSolverUtils.java